This software has been compiled with the m68k-atari-mintelf cross-tools.

 Reading symbols from hello.tos...

-function.b main
+main function.b main

-command.
+run command.

-You may add extra command-line arguments after run
+You may add extra command-line arguments after run.

 run